howdyai/botkit-starter-ciscospark/readme.md

 If you are looking to create a bot on other platforms using Glitch, check out the [Botkit project page](https://glitch.com/botkit).

-#### Use Botkit Studio
-[Botkit Studio](https://studio.botkit.ai/signup?code=ciscoglitch) is a set of tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.

-While Botkit Studio is *not required* to build a bot using Botkit, we highly recommend it as your bot will be easier to manage, customize and extend.

 ### What's Included
 * [Botkit core](https://github.com/howdyai/botkit/blob/master/docs/readme.md#developing-with-botkit) - a complete programming system for building conversational software
 * [Botkit Studio API](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md#function-index) - additional APIs that extend Botkit with powerful tools and APIs